-Our Coastal Monitoring & Analysis Program (CMAP) conducts surveys to map and monitor Washington's marine coastline.
+Our Applied Coastal Research and Engineering team conducts surveys to map and monitor Washington's marine coastline.
 Each project has a different purpose, ranging from developing mapping baselines for our coastal shorelines and the sea floor to repeated monitoring of specific areas track changes in coastal morphology through time.

 Here is a look at some of the past and current projects that we are involved with around the state: